-USFS Guidance for Indicator 9.3.c Coordination with adjacent landowners is especially important for cross ownership of high conservation values on the National Forest.
+USFS Guidance: Coordination with adjacent landowners is especially important for cross ownership of high conservation values on the National Forest.

 C9.4 Annual monitoring shall be conducted to assess the effectiveness of the measures employed to maintain or enhance the applicable conservation attributes.